rpittezr/codehammer-style-guide/README.md

 # codehammer-style-guide
-Codehammer Style Guide is a react component library using storybook
+Codehammer Style Guide is a React design system using Storybook 7